Written by

 The preparations listed below are very important as they decide whether you can create a USB or external hard drive installer successfully or not.
 So, you'd better follow this part carefully.

-Here are what you should do before creating a bootable USB drive:
+Here is what you should do before creating a bootable USB drive:

 Note that you need to format the USB to APFS if you want to create a bootable drive for Apple Silicon Macs.

 By the way, to format a USB drive or partition a volume on a USB drive, go to Disk Utility.
-For later operations easier, you'd better set your drive or volume name with one word.
+For later operations to be easier, you'd better set your drive or volume name to one word.
 For names with over one word, the input format in the terminal is special.

 3. Identify your Mac ports and make sure the USB drive is suitable.
 Once the interface of the USB drive is not suitable for your Mac, it can't be detected or recognized by your Mac.

-If you have modern Macs, you'd better use a USB 3 or USB Type C drive.
-If you use M1 Mac, you should use a Thunderbolt 3 NVMe M.2 SSD.
+If you have modern Macs, you'd better use a USB 3 or USB Type-C drive.
+If you use an Apple Silicon Mac, you should use a Thunderbolt 3 NVMe M.2 SSD.

 Source: From iThinkNews